blogan19/case-studies-react/README.md

 # react case study application
 Next:
 = not displaying created field
-- import case notes to edit
-- case notes not editable add a modal for the case note
-- delete on case note doens't render
+- patient details create clean up and random all!

-- delete prescription doe snothing
+- delete prescription doe snothing only for end users though

 Micro:
 - warning that not added any sensitivies